knative/docs/docs/serving/configuring-the-autoscaler.md

 ### Default behavior

-If the `minScale` annotation is not set, pods will scale to zero.
+If the `minScale` annotation is not set, pods will scale to zero (or to 1 if `enable-scale-to-zero` is `false` per the ConfigMap mentioned above).

 If the `maxScale` annotation is not set, there will be no upper limit for the number of pods created.

 ## Configuring CPU-based autoscaling